CallWall/CallWall.Web/README.md

 ## Web implementation
 The Web implementation is effectively the Web UI over the cloud services.
-By enabling cookies (Remember me) by simply hitting the browser with the querystring specifying the contact id (Phone number or email address etc)
+By enabling cookies (Remember me), when navigating the browser to CallWall.com with the querystring specifying the contact id (Phone number or email address etc), the Contact Dashboard can be displayed directly.
+This will then allow for very simple triggering systems on clients.
+For example a small service that accepts push messages (Bluetooth, WebSockets, ISDN, USB, WiDi) and then just open a browser to call wall for the contact.
+This will provide a broad reach of systems as simple implementations can just be the service that opens a browser.